cpea2506/one_monokai.nvim/README.md

 ## :eyes: Inspiration

-This is the best theme I’ve ever seen in my eyes.
-I’ve tried it written in Vim for a long time and decided to write it in Lua for compatibility with Neovim, and make it easy to do some custom changes.
+This is, in my opinion, the best theme I’ve ever used.
+After using it in Vim for a long time, I rewrote it in Lua to ensure better compatibility with Neovim and to allow for easier customization.

-Thanks for these talented and amazing people:
+A huge thanks to these talented and inspiring creators:

 - [one-monokai-vim](https://github.com/fratajczak/one-monokai-vim)
 - [vscode one-monokai](https://github.com/azemoh/vscode-one-monokai)